Weight loss is the easy part – maintaining the weight loss is what we all struggle with. Here’s how to keep the weight off for good.

 - Sweat once a day: Exercise needs to be part of your day and it should make up at least an hour.
 Find an activity that you love, purchase workout gear than makes you feel great and get moving each day.
 Our bodies were made to move, so move it!

 - Eat what you love: Food is meant to nourish the body and to be enjoyed, so if you’re going to keep the weight off there isn’t any point in avoiding all the delicious foods that you love.
+For example, choosing to go onto a keto 6 diet could be something that you enjoy and works really well for you, or you could try a different method if that doesn’t work out.
 If chocolate is your favourite food, enjoy small servings of good quality chocolate occasionally and without distractions while you eat it.
 Listening and respecting your body will help you to have a healthy relationship with food.

 - Make choices because they make you feel good: Too often deprivation is associated with weight loss and maintenance, when this shouldn’t be the case at all.
 Making healthy lifestyle choices is about acting in the way that enables you to be the best version of yourself.
 It’s not about depriving yourself; it’s about loving yourself.
 Making positive choices shows how much you care.

 - Remember your why: Think back to the main reason for why you lost weight in the first place.
 Write it down and read it everyday.
 When you know your “why”, you can use this as your motivation to maintain the awesome changes you have made in your life.